Lanlokun/alx-system_engineering-devops/0x07-networking_basics/README.md

     Which statement is correct for the TCP worker:

     Have you received boxes x, y, z?

     May I increase the rate at which I am sending you boxes?

+5. Write a Bash script that displays listening ports:

+That only shows listening sockets
+That shows the PID and name of the program to which each socket belongs